Southeast Asia Program

 Students who are unable to make the initial activation fee may break that initial payment into 3 equal installments.
 If a student requests a mailed invoice as a reminder to make payment, there is a ten dollar fee per invoice.

 To make tuition and fee payments online click here

 If you have a question for the Bursar please click here

 or contact our office 9am-3pm EST.

 When all academic and financial requirements have been met, the student is eligible to attend graduation.
-Students of the GTF have the option of attending graduation (held each year in May) or receiving the diploma by mail.

 - History of Music (6 credits each)